typohnebild/numpy-vs-mir/README.md

 In Python, we used _[Numba](https://numba.pydata.org/)_ to speed up the sweep in Gauss-Seidel-Red-Black.
 The sweep basically performs the update step.
-The sweep implementation uses the _Numpy_ array slices.
+The sweep implementation uses the _NumPy_ array slices.
 The efficiency differences of with and without Numba are considered in the [Python-Benchmark](#python-benchmark).

 In D we implemented three Gauss-Seidel-Red-Black sweep approaches.